 Registration is $100 per player plus $100 jersey damage deposit which is returned at the end of the season.

-You may fill out the form (if you have Acrobat or some other PDF reader) and email it back to firstname.lastname@example.org or print it out and mail it through Canada Post.
+You may fill out the form, print it out and mail it to Mike Jorgensen, League Secretary (address can be found on the second page of the form).
+Or, fill out the PDF form (if you have Acrobat or some other PDF reader) and email it back to firstname.lastname@example.org .
 Registration and jersey deposit cheques must be mailed, please print Attn: Mike Jorgensen on the envelope.

 If you know of someone you think might be a good candidate for the league, please give them a copy of the registration form, or have them contact the league at email@example.com